appsroutine/walletvative-site/privacy-policy.md

 By interacting with an ad, you may be redirected to third-party services outside the App.
 Walletvative and its developer are **not responsible** for any content, actions, or outcomes resulting from those external links.

+**All ad targeting and personalization settings are fully managed by Google AdMob and the user’s consent choices.**
+**The developer does not directly access, process, or store any data used for ad personalization.**
+**In the event of an error, malfunction, or third-party misconfiguration leading to unintended ad personalization, the developer shall not be held legally liable.**

 ---

 ## 3. In-App Purchases